Trekking with us in India

 What is included?
 At the start of the trip we provide airport transfer and hotel or guesthouse.
-You are responsible for your own meals in Leh although we advise on the best and most hygienic restaurants and often eat out as a team.
+You are responsible for your own meals in Leh (cheap) although we advise on the best and most hygienic restaurants and often eat out as a team.
 Basically, we include everything on the trek, just bring your personal trek gear.
-We provide three wholesome meals a day, and afternoon tea, a single tent with basic mattress and a group toilet tent.
+We provide three wholesome meals a day, and afternoon tea, a large single tent (almost a palace for couples) with basic mattress and a group toilet tent.
 There are more details at the bottom of the home page and on the right on the trek pages.

 Trekking in India still follows the pattern set by the early English explorers who ranged through these areas in the 1860s.
-It is possible to backpack these regions, but the altitude, and absence of even a rudimentary lodge system, make it quite different from teahouse trekking in Nepal.
-We travel with all our gear carried on Tibetan ponies and mules, with a sirdar-the boss of our 'caravan', a cook, a few of muleteers-ponymen and all our food supplies.
+It is possible to backpack these regions, but the altitude, and absence of even a rudimentary lodge system (other than the MArkha Valley homestays), make it quite different from teahouse trekking in Nepal.
+We travel with all our gear carried on Tibetan ponies and mules, with a local guide, a cook, a few ponymen and all our food supplies.

 Trekking is simply walking; it is not mountaineering or climbing.
 You walk mostly on reasonable trails and will only very rarely encounter a little snow.
 We trek to enjoy, so the walking days are not long and we stop frequently, most days involve 4-7 hours actual walking, so you don't need to be an athlete, although there will always be the occasional tougher day.